Component-oriented database: Advantages

-The main advantage of the component-oriented thinking, as seen in early chapters, is the optimization of reusability of work.
-Going far away from the uses of OO models, the CO paradigm allows the use of ready to use applications as modules to new and bigger projects.
+The main advantage of the component-oriented thinking is the optimization of reusability of work.
+The CO paradigm allows the use of ready to use applications as modules to new and bigger projects.

-It is necessary to regard that these technical features are not achieved in traditional OO models, although the idea of component came up naturally from OO thinking.
-The basis support notions of OO like encapsulation, inheritance and polymorphism not necessarily leads to the idea of reusing applications as modules of new works.
+The notions of OO such as encapsulation, inheritance and polymorphism do not necessarily lead to the idea of reusing applications as modules of new works.
 The CO thinking also assures that components are fully tested, as a real application, and thus there is in this model the paroxism of reuse, as well as the feature of understandability to end users, as corollary of the app->comp way of realizing the IT works.

 Even using the same software that are present in OO paradigm, there are many specific consequences in the world of data-oriented activities.
 In analogous way, whole models composed of classes can be treated as a part (component) of a new more comprehensive model.